Monkey business in the Japanese mountains

-Nagano hosted the Winter Olympics back in 1998 and the various ski resorts bear the hallmark of international public interest, equipped with a diverse range of accommodation, restaurants and other facilities that cater to foreign visitors while working hard to offer a distinct Japanese winter experience.
+Nagano hosted the Winter Olympics back in 1998, and the various ski resorts bear the hallmark of international public interest.
+The prefecture is equipped with a diverse range of accommodation, restaurants, and other facilities catering to foreign visitors while working hard to offer a distinct Japanese winter experience.

-Nagano is credited for its high quality soba noodles, grown in the prefecture’s fertile highlands, as well as the less appetizing tsukudani, a dish of boiled locusts that was an important source of protein in the isolated hills before 7/11 came along.
+Nagano is notable for its high-quality soba noodles, grown in the prefecture’s fertile highlands, and the less tasty tsukudani, a dish of boiled locusts that was an essential source of protein in the isolated hills before Seven-Eleven came along.

 The prefectural capital of Nagano City is home to the venerated Zenko-ji temple.
 As one of the major landmarks of the region, the temple is home to the first Buddhist statue that was brought into the country.
 To get to the temple, it’s a quick ten-minute bus ride from Nagaden Nagano Station.

 Discover Jigokudani Monkey Park